whe1123/Team3/README.md

 - **Method Summary:** `() -> Bool`
 This method implements PacMan's movements.
 First, it finds a set of locations where PacMan can move by using get_valid_moves.
 Then, it randomly chooses one of those locations, implements the move, and returns true.
 Otherwise, the set of location is empty, and the method returns false because PacMan cannot move.
 - **Testing:** Create a new map.
 Create a Pacman at location (1, 3).
 Add the pacman to map at the same location.
 Use getLoc to check if Pacman is at (1, 3).
 Let it move.
 Use getLoc to check location (1, 3) to see whether Pacman is still there.

+##### consume():
+- **Author:** Syed Zaidi
+- **Method Summary:** `() -> JComponent`
+This method first checks if there is a cookie at PacMan's current location using the getLoc method of the Map class.
+If there is a cookie at PacMan's current location, the method calls the eatCookie method of the Map class to consume the cookie and returns the cookie component.
+If there is no cookie at PacMan's current location, the method returns null.
+The consume method of the PacMan class allows PacMan to consume a cookie if there is one at its current location.
+The method returns the cookie component if a cookie was consumed, null otherwise.
+- **Testing:** Creates a Map object and adds PacMan and a cookie to it at specific locations.
+It then creates a PacMan object and sets its myMap field to the Map object.
+The test calls the consume method of the PacMan object and verifies that it returns the expected values.

 #####
 #####
 #### 3.2 Ghost Class